 Particularly if English is not your first language, before submitting your manuscript you may wish to have it edited for language.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.

 Acceptance of an invitation to review is taken as signifying that the reviewers consider themselves qualified to assess the submission and know of no reason why it would be inappropriate for them to comment on its quality and make a recommendation as to whether or not it should be published.
+We encourage all our reviewers to follow the COPE Guidelines for Peer Reviewers.

 If, as reviewers read a submission, they realise that for any reason it is inappropriate for them to review that article, they are asked to return it to the Editor-in-Chief forthwith and another reviewer will be assigned.
 If reviewers, for any reason, know, or can guess, who has written an anonymous submission which they have been asked to review, they are expected to consider whether a conflict of interest is involved if they know the author to be a close friend or a previous departmental or research colleague; or where they know themselves to be prejudiced either in favour of, or against, specific perspectives, topics or authors.